jinnovation/kele.el/docs/how-tos/usage.md

 work with, after which you can choose to **get** a specific object of that kind by name.
 If the resource is namespaced, you will also be presented with the option to choose the namespace to select from.

+Certain resource kinds have actions unique to them.
+When you select a resource kind that has such actions defined, these are presented in a dedicated section with their own key bindings.
+For example, `s-k r "deployments"` will, in addition to the general actions for getting and listing Deployments, also allow you to restart a specific Deployment.

 ### Getting a single resource